Skip to main content

 If a task has a dependency:

-• The task start date is based on the due date or completion date of the dependent task
+• The task start date is based on the due date or completion date of the dependent task (whichever comes first)

 • GUIDEcx then applies the duration to calculate the due date